-Gather with us at Penn Museum every Saturday to "Imagine Africa!" - See Events page!
+Gather with us at Penn Museum, on special Saturday's to "Imagine Africa!"
+See events

 KOTC Logo (c) 1996 Columbus Knox